bsu-cs315/e2-robinson/README.md

 ## Revision Report

+Style Guide Error:

 - Removed the assets folder in compliance with the style guide.
-I thought an assets folder was permitted for assets relating to the main world, but I was mistaken.
+- I thought an assets folder was permitted for assets relating to the main world, but I was mistaken.
 It has been resolved and I know for the future.

+Web Demo Error:

 - Web demo is now deployed off a separate branch instead of from the main branch alongside the project.